-Brock Stoddard joined the Department of Economics at the University of South Dakota in 2013.
-He received his PhD in Economics from Indiana University, Bloomington.
-His research broadly focuses on social dilemmas where a divergence exists between actions that maximize self-income and actions that are socially optimal for the group as a whole.
-His primary research interests are social dilemmas in the context of public goods and common-property resources.
-Specifically, his research uses laboratory experiments to identify the role production uncertainty and allocation mechanisms play in the voluntary provision and sustainability of public goods and CPRs.
-Additionally, his research examines competition between unequal teams in public good provision, applying to social mobility and intra-firm contests.
+I joined the Department of Economics at the University of South Dakota in 2013.
+I received his PhD in Economics from Indiana University, Bloomington.
+My research broadly focuses on social dilemmas where a divergence exists between actions that maximize self-income and actions that are socially optimal for the group as a whole.
+My interests are social dilemmas in the context of public goods and common-property resources.
+Specifically, my research uses laboratory experiments to identify the role allocation mechanisms and productive uncertainty play in the voluntary provision and sustainability of public goods and CPRs.
+Additionally, my research examines competition between unequal teams in public good provision, applying to social mobility and intra-firm contests.

 Email address: firstname.lastname@example.org